moodboard with color palette and brand style guidelines

 Branding, Design

-Branding for your business is essential to build brand recognition, trust and connect with the right clientele.
-But knowing where to start can be a challenge, right?
 Should you go for a custom brand design or a semi-custom approach?
 Or, is the DIY solution the right choice?
-Bottom line, you want to create a powerful brand design that will help your business grow.
+Bottom line, you want to create a powerful brand design that will help your business grow and thrive.
 This guide will help you understand the pros and cons of each option, so you can make an informed decision about which type of branding is right for your business.

-Option 1: DIY Branding
+Branding Option 1: DIY

 What is DIY branding?